qcode-software/qcode-tcl/doc/procs/response_extend.md

 Description
 -----------
-Extends the response with an object named after the given name with properties as specified.
+Extends the [connection response](../connection-response.md) with an object named after the given name with properties as specified.

 Nested objects are not supported.